Save big (up to $1,875) on small business tools with our free membership, business.com+

 1. Elicit employee feedback.

-As an employer, you must make sure your employees are being heard.
-Ideally, an employer would engage with a team member well before burnout begins, but the day-to-day workload can sometimes prevent this from happening.
+As an employer, you must ensure your employees feel heard.
+Ideally, you would engage with team members well before burnout begins, but the day-to-day workload can sometimes get in the way.

-When burnout does begin to manifest, meet with your employee to get to the heart of the problem.
-Sometimes the solution is apparent, and other times it’s a bit more complicated.
-You’ll never know unless you listen.
+When burnout starts to show up, meet with your employee to get to the heart of the problem.
+In some cases, anonymous employee feedback is helpful.
+Sometimes the solution is obvious, and other times it’s more nuanced.
+You won’t know unless you ask — and listen.

 2. Create reasonable workloads.

-When employees are bogged down with an unreasonable amount of work, they may feel they are always playing catch-up.
+When employees are bogged down with too much work, they may feel they’re always playing catch-up.
 This can cause them to overwork themselves, eventually leading to burnout.

-To avoid this, create fair workloads for each employee so they are set up for success.
-Have managers track staff productivity and performance.
-If they notice an employee’s performance starts to slip, that may indicate the employee is reaching burnout and needs help.
+To avoid this problem, assign fair workloads that set up each employee for success.
+Consider having managers track staff productivity and performance.
+If they notice an employee’s performance starts to slip, that may indicate the employee is approaching burnout and needs help.

 TipBottom line